najlaaAlotaibi/ProjectSoftwareLastUpdate/README.md

 The problem we are facing:
-1- After we transformation from figma to Flutter we see the  difference in the page like us design have change in colour and text.
-(Saturday 20/4)
-2-
+1- Following the switch from Figma to Flutter, we can see changes to the page's design, such as altered text and colour.
+(Saturday, April 20)